Category: Adult Dentistry, Common Questions, Dr. Advocate's Insight

-The computer-generated restoration is then milled from a ceramic material block using a CAM machine.
+The computer-generated restoration is then milled using a CAM machine from a ceramic material block.
 The beauty of CAD/CAM technology is that it’s minimally invasive, accurate, and provides same-day results for patients!

 Many benefits come with getting CEREC crowns over traditional crowns.
 First, since CEREC crowns are made in-office, you won’t have to wait weeks for your permanent crown to come back from the dental lab.
 Second, CEREC crowns are made of high-quality ceramic materials that closely resemble your natural tooth structure in color and translucency.
 This means your new CEREC crown will blend seamlessly with your existing teeth!

 Another great benefit of CEREC crowns is that they’re incredibly durable and can last up to 15 years with proper care.
-Plus, CEREC crowns are easier to clean than traditional crowns since there are no metal margins that can trap food and bacteria.
+Plus, CEREC crowns are easier to clean than traditional ones since no metal margins can trap food and bacteria.

 CEREC crowns are an excellent option for patients who need one or more teeth restored.
 If you have a chipped, cracked, or broken tooth, a CEREC crown can help to protect and strengthen your tooth.
 Crowns are also commonly used to cover teeth that are discolored or misshapen.
 If you have a tooth that needs restoration, talk to your dentist about whether CEREC crowns suit you!